barry-ran/QtScrcpy/README.md

 4. Please keep the code style consistent with the existing style

 ## Why develop QtScrcpy?
-There are several reasons listed as below according to importance (high to low).
+There are several reasons listed below according to importance (high to low).
 1. In the process of learning Qt, I need a real project to try
-2. I have some background skill about audio and video and I am interested at them
+2. I have some background skills in audio and video and I am interested in them
 3. I have some Android development skills.
 But I have used it for a long time.
 I want to consolidate it.
-4. I found scrcpy and decided to re-make it with the new technology stack (C++ + Qt + Opengl + ffmpeg)
+4. I found scrcpy and decided to re-make it with the new technology stack (C++ + Qt + Opengl + FFmpeg)

 ## Build